BitTorrent: Searching

 The Tribler BitTorrent client was among the first to incorporate built-in search capabilities.
 With Tribler, users can find .torrent files held by random peers and taste buddies.
 It adds such an ability to the BitTorrent protocol using a gossip protocol, somewhat similar to the eXeem network which was shut down in 2005.
 The software includes the ability to recommend content as well.
 After a dozen downloads, the Tribler software can roughly estimate the download taste of the user, and recommend additional content.

 In May 2007, researchers at Cornell University published a paper proposing a new approach to searching a peer-to-peer network for inexact strings, which could replace the functionality of a central indexing site.
 A year later, the same team implemented the system as a plugin for Vuze called Cubit and published a follow-up paper reporting its success.

 A somewhat similar facility but with a slightly different approach is provided by the BitComet client through its "Torrent Exchange" feature.
 Whenever two peers using BitComet (with Torrent Exchange enabled) connect to each other they exchange lists of all the torrents (name and info-hash) they have in the Torrent Share storage (torrent files which were previously downloaded and for which the user chose to enable sharing by Torrent Exchange).
 Thus each client builds up a list of all the torrents shared by the peers it connected to in the current session (or it can even maintain the list between sessions if instructed).

 At any time the user can search into that Torrent Collection list for a certain torrent and sort the list by categories.
-When the user chooses to download a torrent from that list, the .torrent file is automatically searched for (by info-hash value) in the DHT Network and when found it is downloaded by the querying client which can after that create and initiate a downloading task.
+When the user chooses to download a torrent from that list, the .torrent file is automatically searched for (by info-hash value) in the DHT Network and when found it is downloaded by the querying client which can subsequently create and initiate a downloading task.